onderaltintas/dynamic_favicon_changer/README.md

 you can add text to favicon or simply change the icon with another png. the only requirement is the icon should be a png file and the browser should be a new one which makes 2 requirements.

+to be able to run test.html locally either you should run simple web server that can serve html or use --disable-web-security --user-data-dir tags for chrome to bypass cors restrictions.

 measures the text size and changes font size dynamically up to text's size.

 usage: